Johann Georg Sulzer: General Theory of the Fine Arts

-His General Theory of the Fine Arts has been called "probably the most influential aesthetic compendium of the closing years of the eighteenth century".
-In it, he "extended Baumgarten's approach into an even more psychological theory that the primary object of enjoyment in aesthetic experience is the state of one's own cognitive condition."
-Kant had respectfully disagreed with Sulzer's metaphysical hopes.
+In around 900 articles, Sulzer deals in detail with basic concepts and individual questions of aesthetics and deals with the areas of literature, rhetoric, visual arts, architecture, dance, music, and acting.
+In doing so, he made use of philosophical and aesthetic works by Bodmer, Breitinger, Karl Wilhelm Ramler and Johann Adolf Schlegel, among others.
+Thus, the monumental work presents the state of knowledge of the German High Enlightenment in a condensed form and is one of the most important lexical publications in the Age of Enlightenment.

+Sulzer rates the Ode as the highest type of poetry.
+In addition to Klopstock's Messiah, he also counts Bodmer's Noah among the masterpieces of German poetry and sees the importance of Plautus and Molière above all in their serious plays.

+However, with Sulzer's metaphysical hopes, Kant had respectfully disagreed.
 Kant wrote: "I cannot share the opinion so frequently expressed by excellent and thoughtful men (for instance Sulzer) who, being fully conscious of the weakness of the proofs hitherto advanced, indulge in a hope that the future would supply us with evident demonstrations of the two cardinal propositions of pure reason, namely, that there is a God, and that there is a future life.
-I am certain, on the contrary, that this will never be the case…."
+I am certain, on the contrary, that this will never be the case...."